bolorino/theatrewp/README.md

 * Widget for upcoming Performances of a particular Show
 * Widget for upcoming Performances in general
 * Widget for Production Sponsors
-* Translation into English and Spanish
+* Translation into English, Russian and Spanish

 Plugin benefits
 ------------------------